gabcg/notes/IEO Notes/IEO_QuickNotes.md

 		* For this reason, reproducibility is the minimum standard.
 * Reproducibility is not only about the data, but also about having software and specifically those particular versions) available.
 That is why cloud computing and Docker are important.

+## Analysis of Metabolomics Data

+**Introduction**

+* Genomics talks tells what could happen.
+* Transcriptomics tells what appears to happen.
+* Metabolomics tells what makes it to happen.
+* Metabolomics tells what has happened.

+**Definition**

+* Metabolites are low weight chemical products used by organisms to sustain life.
+* Metabolomics studies them.
+Two types:
+	* Targeted, for known metabolites.
+	* Untargeted: metabolite profiling.
+* The metabolome is the phenotype of a cell.
+It can be used:
+	* To find biomarkers.
+	* To understand diseases.
+	* To predict the outcome of a treatment.

+**Procedure**

+* An HPLC system uses solvents to load the sample, which goes through a chromatography column to separate them.
+	* Time taken to travel trhough the column: retention time.
+	* Peak intensities are relative to the abundance of each compound.
+* Once separated, a mass spectometer ionizes the compounds to obtain its mass/charge ratio.
+	*  Peak intensities relative to the abundance of each compound.
+* Final signal:
+	* Combines intensity, mass/charge and retention time for each observed peak.
+	* Sparse matrix.
+	* Anisotropic behaviour.

+**Analysis workflow**

+* For untargeted studies:
+	1. Peak Detection: highly dependent on the parameters of the wavelet.
+	2. Peak Annotation.
+	3. Peak Alignment:
+		* Samples show temporal drifts.
+	4. Data Normalisation.
+		* There are intensity drift effects.
+		* Instrumental factors can change the output (batch effects, column change).
+		* Chromatographic columns get old.
+	5. Statistical Analysis.
+		* Unsupervised methods: PCA and hierarchical clustering.
+		* Supervised methods: PLSDA, SVM, Random Forest.
+		* Univariate statistical tests +multiple test correction are not effective: statistical power decreases because there are many more variables than samples.
+	6. Metabolite Identification.
+	7. Functional Interpretation and Pathway Analysis

+**Functional enrichment**

+* Relate the experimental data with biological pathways to provide biological context.
+* Database annotations can be automatically generated from literature mining, manually curated or a mixed approach.
+* Gene ontology: three ontologies and a hierarchical structure reflecting the specificity of the entry.
+* UniProt: protein sequence and annotation data.
+* STRING: protein-protein interaction database; automatic and curated annotations
+* KEGG: comprehensive and curated pathway database.
+* Reactome, BioCyc, WikiPathways, SMPDB.
+* Enrichment is needed for functional analysis.
+	* Over representation analysis:
+		* DE genes are computed.
+		* Assess if the number of affected genes in a particular pathway is higher than expected by chance.
+* GSEA: takes advantage on quantitative data about gene expression.
+* Network-based methods take into account the topological features of biological networks in order to test pathways.
+* Metabolomics is younger, so enrichment  concepts come from genomics and transcriptomics.
+	* Background for statistical test is not obvious.
+Most of the metabolome is unknown.
+	* Experimental devices can have low sensitivity and noisy signals.
+	* No technology to measure the full spectrum of compounds.
+Large part of the background is not observable.

+**Subnetwork analysis**

+* Extracting subnetworks (modules) from biological structures can give insights of the affected mechanisms in the condition under inspection.
+* Two approaches:
+	* Signigicant Area Search:
+		* Score nodes, assess an agregate score of subnetworks and build the optimal ones.
+	* Difussion processes: Nodes known to be affected introduce flow to the network.
+Then, maximum flow subnetworks are found.

+**More concepts**

+* Pathway enrichment techinques bridge between metabolic pathways and LC/MS data.
+* This also allows further integration with other omics.
+* Relevant parts of graphs are found by applying heat to certain nodes.
+Then, hottest subgraphs can be analyzed.
+	* Temperatures cannot be compared between nodes, and they are not explicative by themselves.
+	* Null models are used to analyse the distribution of temperatures for random cases to be able to compare the temperatures.
+		* The technology does not allow to measure all compounds from a database, so not all nodes can me measured.
+A portion of nodes introduces uncertainty.
+		* The model is splitted in two:
+			* Observable pool: nodes that can be measured.
+			* Latent pool: nodes that cannot be measured.
+		* We want to see how the presence of the latent pool modifies our statistical tests.
+		* By introducing the latent pool all the variances grow.
+The magnitude of this enlargement will assess how sensitive a particular node is to experimental uncertainty.